 Getting the chocolate right for every batch comes down to quality control.
 This is not that straightforward for food manufacturers, as the properties of chocolate are affected by extremes of storage temperature.
-This is why differential scanning calorimetry is such a useful technique for testing chocolate.
+This is why the thermal analysis technique of differential scanning calorimetry is such a useful technique for testing chocolate.

-Differential scanning calorimetry is a simple yet elegant method for characterising chocolate by analysing its response to changes in temperature.
-The results, based on cacao butter content, give you important product information, such as heat resistance, storage stability and texture.
+Differential scanning calorimetry is part of the thermal analysis family and is a simple yet elegant method for characterising chocolate by analysing its response to changes in temperature.
+The results, based on cacao butter content, give you important product information, such as melting temperature, crystallisation, storage stability and texture.

 To illustrate this, the green curve on the diagram below shows a typical DSC trace for creamy chocolate.
 Here, you can see valleys (endothermic peaks) that correspond to melting peak temperatures of 10ºC and 28ºC.
 This tells is that in this case, most of the fat will be melted at room temperature and the chocolate will have a creamy, soft texture.